Xyntopia/pydoxtools/docs/documentbag.md

 Pipeline visualizations for the structure of the Document pipelines for different document types can be found [here](https://github.com/Xyntopia/pydoxtools/tree/gh-pages/images).

-### doc_configuration

-We can pass through a configuration object to Documents that are created in our document bag.
-Any setting that is supported by Document can be specified here.

-Can be called using:

-    <DocumentBag>.x('doc_configuration')
-    # or
-    <DocumentBag>.doc_configuration

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dask.bag.core.Bag'\>, <class 'list'\>, <class 'pathlib.Path'\>, <class 'pydoxtools.document.DatabaseSource'\>

-### forgiving_extracts

-When enabled, if we execute certain batch operations on our document bag, this will not stop the extraction, but rather put an error message in the document.

-Can be called using:

-    <DocumentBag>.x('forgiving_extracts')
-    # or
-    <DocumentBag>.forgiving_extracts

-return type
-: typing.Any

-supports pipeline flows:
-: *, <class 'dask.bag.core.Bag'\>, <class 'list'\>, <class 'pathlib.Path'\>, <class 'pydoxtools.document.DatabaseSource'\>

 ### _stats

 A constant value

 Can be called using: